-So when NBCUniversal announced a re-reboot of the highly praised series on the Peacock, their new streaming service, not all fans were on board.
-Then word came out that the new Battlestar Galactica wasn’t officially a reboot, well not in the traditional sense.
+When NBCUniversal first announced a re-reboot of the highly praised series on the Peacock, their new streaming service, not all fans were on board.
+Then word came out that the new Battlestar Galactica wasn’t officially a reboot of the Ronal Moore series, well not in the traditional sense.
 So, if it’s not really a reboot then…

 WHAT IS THIS NEW BATTLESTAR GALACTICA?